Sailor Jupiter: Special powers and items

 In the second story arc Sailor Jupiter gains Sparkling Wide Pressure, (Note: In the DIC dub, it was primarily called Jupiter Thunderclap Zap in the second season, though it usually retained its original name in the Cloverway dub.) an attack consisting of a lightning ball which, aside from a manga and Sailor Moon Crystal-only power called Jupiter Coconut Cyclone, remains her primary attack for the rest of the second story arc, all of the third, and much of the fourth.
 When she takes on her second Sailor Guardian form (Super Sailor Jupiter in the anime), she acquires a special item, a wreath of oak leaves, which is described in the manga as "the emblem of thunder and lightning."
 It appears in her hair and enables her to use Jupiter Oak Evolution.

 Sailor Jupiter's earrings, large pink roses, are occasionally significant.
 She wears them in both her Sailor Guardian and civilian forms, and can use them as a projectile weapon if she needs to.
 When they first meet in the manga, Usagi thinks the roses have a nice fragrance, and late in the anime the sight of them brings her back from temporary memory loss because it reminds her of Tuxedo Mask.
 Much more important, in the manga, are the Jupiter Crystal and Leaves of Oak.
 The former is Makoto's Sailor Crystal and the source of all of her power, which becomes especially important in the fifth story arc.
 In the live-action series, she frequently uses unnamed electric attacks, and is given a tambourine-like weapon (the Sailor Star Tambo) by Artemis.
 In the final episode, the Tambo transforms into a lance.

+By holding hands with the other Sailor Guardians in a circle, she can use Sailor Teleport, Sailor Planet Attack, or Sailor Planet Power Meditation.
+When she is controlled by Galaxia in the manga and Crystal, she teams up with the other Inner Sailor Guardians to perform Galactica Gale.
+She, the Inner, and Outer Guardians then perform Galactica Planet Attack.